pyBinSim/pyBinSim/README.rst

 -----------------------------

 soundfile:
     Defines \*.wav file which is played back at startup.
 Sound file can contain up to maxChannels audio channels.
+Also accepts multiple files separated by '#'; Example: 'soundfile signals/sound1.wav#signals/sound2.wav
 blockSize:
     Number of samples which are processed per block.
 Low values reduce delay but increase cpu load.
 filterSize: